alsalafiyyah/alsalafiyyah.github.io/_posts/muqolat/2020-08-25-categories-of-tawhid.md

 hijri: Muharram 06, 1442
 date: 2020-08-25
 category: [muqolat]
-excerpt: "Tawhid is the essence of religion and the basis of the revelations of all Messengers, peace be upon them."
+summary: "Tawhid is the essence of religion and the basis of the revelations of all Messengers, peace be upon them."
 active: muqolat
 lang: en
 locale: en